-The research plan is the main part of a grant application describing a principal investigator's proposed research, stating its importance and how it will be conducted.
-A typical research plan has four main sections:
+The research plan gives a principal investigator the opportunity to discuss proposed research, stating its importance and how it will be conducted.
+Applications are reviewed using AHRQ’s Peer Review Criteria.

 The research plan should be written to address the following questions:

 - What do you intend to do?

 - What has already been done?

 - How are you going to do the work?

 A typical research plan has these required elements:

 The Specific Aims section is a one-page formal statement of the objectives and milestones of a research project in a grant application.
 The purpose of this document is to clearly and concisely describe what the proposed research intends to accomplish.

 - State concisely the goals of the proposed research.